Federal Areas cricket team

 Federal Areas was a first-class cricket team in Pakistan based in the capital, Islamabad.
-Since February 2008 they have played 16 first-class matches in four seasons of the Pentangular Cup.
+Between 2008 and 2012 they played 16 first-class matches in four seasons of the Pentangular Cup.
 Their home ground was the Diamond Club Ground in Islamabad.

 Background

-When the Pakistan Cricket Board revamped the Pentangular Cup for the 2007-08 season, they created the Federal Areas team to make a fifth competitor alongside the teams from the four provinces.
+When the Pakistan Cricket Board revamped the Pentangular Cup for the 2007–08 season, they created the Federal Areas team to make a fifth competitor alongside the teams from the four provinces.
 In order to make the competition even, "the Pakistan Cricket Board selected the top 75 Quaid-e-Azam players plus 20 juniors and divided them [among the five teams], mostly on a regional basis but reallocating some to strengthen the weaker sides."
 Few of the Federal Areas players were actually from the Islamabad area.

 Playing record

-Federal Areas’ best season was their first, when they finished second with two wins and two draws.
+Federal Areas' best season was their first, when they finished second with two wins and two draws.
 They hit their highest score, 597 for 8 declared, in an innings victory over Baluchistan, and won their last match, against Sindh in their first match at the Diamond Club Ground, by chasing down a target of 322 with one wicket in hand.

-They came fourth with one victory in 2008-09, third with one victory in 2011-11, and fourth with no victories in 2011-12.
-Overall, of their 16 matches they have won 4, lost 4, and drawn 8.
+They came fourth with one victory in 2008–09, third with one victory in 2011–11, and fourth with no victories in 2011–12.
+Overall, of their 16 matches they won 4, lost 4 and drew 8.

 Leading players

-Their highest scorer, with 788 runs in 11 matches at an average of 52.53, is Bazid Khan, who has also hit the highest score of 172 against Baluchistan in 2007-08.
-The best innings bowling figures are 7 for 21 by Sohail Tanvir against Baluchistan in 2008-09, and he also has taken the most wickets, 56 in 10 matches at 23.75.
-The best match bowling figures are 10 for 79 (5 for 34 and 5 for 45) by Nasrullah Khan against Khyber Pakhtunkhwa in 2010-11.
-There have been five captains: Shoaib Akhtar, Naved Ashraf (who has made 519 runs at 39.92), Iftikhar Anjum (31 wickets at 21.93), Bazid Khan and Sohail Tanvir.
+Federal Areas' highest scorer, with 788 runs in 11 matches at an average of 52.53, is Bazid Khan, who also hit the highest score of 172 against Baluchistan in 2007–08.
+The best innings bowling figures are 7 for 21 by Sohail Tanvir against Baluchistan in 2008–09, and he also took the most wickets, 56 in 10 matches at 23.75.
+The best match bowling figures are 10 for 79 (5 for 34 and 5 for 45) by Nasrullah Khan against Khyber Pakhtunkhwa in 2010–11.
+There were five captains: Shoaib Akhtar, Naved Ashraf (who made 519 runs at 39.92), Iftikhar Anjum (31 wickets at 21.93), Bazid Khan and Sohail Tanvir.

-Apart from Iftikhar Anjum and Nasrullah Khan, the other notable Federal Areas player from Islamabad is Raheel Majeed, who has made 650 runs in 11 matches at 32.50.
+Apart from Iftikhar Anjum and Nasrullah Khan, the other notable Federal Areas player from Islamabad is Raheel Majeed, who made 650 runs in 11 matches at 32.50.

 Pentangular One-Day Cup

-A 50-over List A competition was held among the five provincial teams in 2008-09 and 2009-10.
+A 50-over List A competition was held among the five provincial teams in 2008-09 and 2009–10.
 In 2008-09 the Federal Areas Leopards came second after the round-robin and played off in the final against the first-placed Punjab Stallions, losing by eight wickets.
-The Federal Areas Leopards came third in 2009-10.
-Shoaib Akhtar is Federal Areas' leading wicket-taker with 19 wickets, including 6 for 52 against Khyber Pakhtunkhwa Panthers in 2009-10.
+The Federal Areas Leopards came third in 2009–10.
+Shoaib Akhtar is Federal Areas' leading wicket-taker in List A matches with 19 wickets, including 6 for 52 against Khyber Pakhtunkhwa Panthers in 2009–10.
 Umar Amin is Federal Areas' leading batsman, with 449 runs at 79.83.